Have you ever wanted to make dairy-free cheese, but every recipe you saw had 20 ingredients? Well, not today!

 ♻️ Similar recipes

-- Vegan ground beef for an easy tofu recipe you'll want to sprinkle over everything.
+- Vegan cream cheese for an easy, tofu-based cheese recipe you'll want to spread on everything.

 - Vegan parmesan cheese to add to all of your next pasta or pizza dish.